Hollywood and Democrats: Speak Up Against Harvey Weinstein Or Show Your Hypocrisy

 Weinstein amazingly found a way to quote Jay-Z, bash the NRA, and take credit for scholarships to women all while saying he was nothing more than a product of his time who didn’t know any better.

-Weinstein’s lawyer, Lisa Bloom, was the one who helped bring down Bill O’Reilly, who was repulsive according to her.
+One of Weinstein’s lawyers, Lisa Bloom, was the one who helped bring down Bill O’Reilly, who was repulsive according to her.
 Weinstein?
 Eh, he’s just a guy going through some things.
 I wonder if her difference in attitude towards the two has anything to do with Weinstein green-lighting one of her projects?

 The PR firm representing Weinstein?
 Its managing director is Anita Dunn, who you may recall from her days as an Obama adviser.
 Not surprising since Weinstein has helped raise huge sums of money for Democrats for years.
 This of course includes Hillary Clinton.